Shiv Puran - Gita Press Gorakhpur - Unknown Facts | Analysis

 Shiv Puran like every other Puran has been written by Sage Ved Vyas.
 Shiv Purana sings the glory of Lord Shiva (Sadashiv) and describes various tales of Sadashiv.
 It also gives evidence that Brahma, Vishnu and Mahesh (Rudra) are children of Sadashiv.
 This Sadashiv (Mahashiv) has been addressed as Kaal in Shiv Purana.
 This is the reality that Sadashiv is Kaal, also known as Brahm.
 His wife is Goddess Durga.
 Rudrasahita in Shiv Puran gives evidence about Sadashiv being Kaal, and Brahma, Vishnu and Shiv being his children.

-- Goddess Durga is the mother of Brahma, Vishnu and Shiva (Birth of Brahma, Vishnu and Shiva)
+- Birth of Vishnu & Brahma.
+Goddess Durga is the mother of Brahma, Vishnu and Shiva.

 - God Mahashiv or Kaal or Brahm is the father of Brahma and Vishnu and Shiv.